isomerpages/imda-pixel/index.md

       image: /images/Test/facilities.png
       alt: Image alt text
   - infopic:
-      title: Incubator
+      title: "Incubation "
-      description: PIXEL is here for you
+      description: Be a part of the innovation.
+Gain access to resources, knowledge and people that can help you solve problems and create opportunities.
       button: apply
       url: /programs/startups/incubator
       alt: Image alt text